avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000001` for this payload
-- `subnetID`, `nodeID`, `weight`, and `blsPublicKey` are for the Subnet Validator being added
+- `subnetID`, `nodeID`, `weight`, and `blsPublicKey` are for the validators being added
 - `expiry` is the time at which this message becomes invalid.
 As of a P-Chain timestamp `>= expiry`, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`
-- `remainingBalanceOwner` is the P-Chain owner where leftover $AVAX from the Subnet Validator's Balance will be issued to when this validator it is removed from the validator set.
+- `remainingBalanceOwner` is the P-Chain owner where leftover $AVAX from the validator's Balance will be issued to when this validator it is removed from the validator set.
 - `disableOwner` is the only P-Chain owner allowed to disable the validator using `DisableL1ValidatorTx`, specified below.

 #### `L1ValidatorRegistrationMessage`